 Dubia: quality protein

 Dubia roaches contain the quality protein bearded dragons need in the amount they need it.
-Blaptica Dubia has about 54% protein.
+Blaptica Dubia is about 54% protein by weight.
 This is likely plenty, and as previously mentioned, it almost exactly matches the protein content of at least one primary insect found in the natural bearded dragon diet.
 Given the similarities of these two insects, it seems the Dubia roach mimics an important part of the bearded dragon’s natural diet.

-And because food is a package deal, “quality protein” means the source (the feeder insect) comes with other macro and micro-nutrients that the end consumer (the bearded dragon) needs.
-For example, a feeder high in dietary protein but devoid of other beneficial nutrients – or even one with harmful nutrient – would not be a quality protein source.
+And because food is a package deal, “quality protein” means the source (the feeder insect) comes with other macro and micronutrients that the end consumer (the bearded dragon) needs.
+For example, a feeder high in dietary protein but devoid of other beneficial nutrients — or even one with harmful nutrients — would not be a quality protein source.
 Instead, it would be something to avoid.

 Other nutrients for bearded dragons